Tenants

 Insurance

-Whilst the owner of the property insures the building and any furnishings that are supplied, it is important that you insure your contents and also obtain accidental damage cover for any damage that may occur to the building.
+Whilst the Landlord of the property insures the building and any contents that are provided, it is important that you insure your own contents and also obtain accidental damage cover for any damage that may occur during the tenancy.

 Repairs & Maintenance

 As a tenant, you will be expected to act in a responsible manner by keeping the property clean and maintaining the garden.
-We do carry out regular inspections of the property, normally every three months, so that we can ascertain if the property is being maintained to an acceptable standard and if any repairs are needed.
+We carry out regular inspections of the property, so that we can ascertain if the property is being maintained to an acceptable standard and if any repairs are needed.
 We would ask that you contact us immediately if you have any problems at the property, we will then discuss the matter with the Landlord and take instructions.

 End of the Tenancy